databrary/guide/README.md

     - Download as .zip
   - a single session
     - Download vs. Download Original

-- Re-using shared data on Databrary
-  - Download
-    - entire volume
-      - Download as .zip
-    - a single session
-      - Download vs. Download Original
-    - cite data
-  - Ethics of Reusing

 - FAQ

-  - I Qualify as an Authorized Organizational Representative (AOR).
-Can I sign as both Authorized Investigator and AOR?
-  - Can individuals not associated with an institution be authorized?
   - what if an authorized investigator is leaving their institution for another institution but should still retain authorized investigator status?
   - level of access for sessions vs. level of access for each specific file if they set a sessions folder to a specific level of access, they don't need to do it again for each of the files they upload to that session
-  - Fix an audio file that is not playing in Databrary
-  - Fix a video file that is not playing in Databrary

   - Is use of Databrary free?
 If not, what is the payment structure?
   - Regarding permissions for users.
 We anticipate that we will have a range of users including faculty, professional developers, graduate students.
 We think getting access will be pretty straightforward for individuals connected to a university.
 However, how would someone (e.g., professional developer in a school district) gain access?
   - Is there a maximum file size?
 We have some multigig videos and want to check ahead of time if there is a limit